Scientists say Mount Vesuvius made people's heads explode

 Bodies exposed to extreme heat are often found in a so-called "pugilistic attitude," where limbs curl in due to contracting muscle to give the body position of a fighting boxer.
 But according to the researchers, the skeletal remains in Herculaneum indicate that their muscles "disappeared" faster than bodies burning in a crematorium.

-The combination of bone cracking, skull bursting, blood boiling and flesh turning to ash led, the researchers say, to "instant death."
+It was this combination of bone cracking, skull bursting, blood boiling and flesh turning to ash led that the researchers say led to "instant death."

 NASA turns 60: The space agency has taken humanity farther than anyone else, and it has plans to go further.